-A larger than life crappie gets caught in East Tennessee.
-The giant weighed in at 5.46 lbs and if DNA testing gets confirmed it will be the new Tennessee state record and possibly the new world record.
+The giant weighed in at 5.46 pounds and was confirmed as the new Tennessee state record and possibly the new world record.

-An absolute giant of a crappie was caught in a pond in Paint Rock, East Tennessee by angler Jam Ferguson.
-That giant weighed in at a whopping 5.46 pounds.
+Angler Jam Ferguson caught an absolute giant of a crappie in a pond in Paint Rock, Tennessee, that weighed in at a whopping 5.46 pounds.

-No matter the outcome, what an incredible fish and catch this is.
-A 5 LBS bass is a trophy enough, can you imagine reeling in a 5 LBS Crappie?
+What an incredible fish this is.
+A 5-pound bass is a trophy enough, but can you imagine reeling in a 5-pound crappie?!